What riser configuration is best for TCP?

-For our subsea products, Airborne Oil & Gas tests TCP in full compliance with the recommended practice DNVGL-RP F119 and have the certifications for its design method, material, production method and first product TCP Flowline.
-On all our products, we provide the client with a Manufacturer’s Certificate of Conformity, certifying that the TCP we supply is in compliance to the recommended practice DNVGL-RP F119.
+For our subsea products, Airborne Oil & Gas tests TCP in full compliance with the standard practice DNVGL-ST F119 and have the certifications for its design method, material, production method and first product TCP Flowline.
+On all our products, we provide the client with a Manufacturer’s Certificate of Conformity, certifying that the TCP we supply is in compliance to the standard practice DNVGL-ST F119.

 How has Airborne Oil & Gas qualified TCP for onshore applications?